 - 1. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 2.
-Remove cowlings A and B. (See page 6-8.) - 3.
-Loosen the locknut further down the clutch cable. - 4.
-To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
-To decrease the clutch lever free play. turn the adjusting nut in direction (b).
+Remove cowling B. (See page 6-8.) - 3.
+Loosen the locknut further down the clutch cable. - To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
+To decrease the clutch lever free play, turn the adjusting nut in direction (b).

-- 1. Locknut (clutch cable)
+- 1. Locknut

-- 2. Clutch lever free play adjusting nut (clutch cable)
+- 2. Clutch lever free play adjusting nut

 - 5. Tighten the locknut.

-- 6. Install the cowlings.
+- 6. Install the cowling.